oDominicDTo/PUP-R.M.R.S/README.md

 1. Purpose: RRA effectively oversees room utilization, allowing for seamless scheduling, monitoring, and optimization of different types of rooms on campus.
 2. Target Audience: The application caters to both lobby attendants and professors, facilitating smooth scheduling and reservation processes.
 3. Key Features and Benefits:

 	•	Efficient room management for security patrol officers and professors.

  	•	Dedicated platform for reserving and monitoring classrooms, labs, and specialized spaces.

  	•	Improved scheduling by providing real-time information on room availability.

  	•	Conflict avoidance through comprehensive room availability overview.

  	•	User-friendly interface for easy navigation and real-time occupancy tracking.

  	•	Reporting and analytics for data-driven decision-making.

  	•	Enhanced communication among stakeholders for efficient coordination.

  	•	Contributes to overall campus efficiency and productivity.

-In summary, the Room Reservation Application (RRA) offers a specialized platform for effectively managing and optimizing room utilization at PUP Biñan Campus.
+In summary, the PUP Room Reservation Application (RRA) offers a specialized platform for effectively managing and optimizing room utilization at PUP Biñan Campus.
 It provides enhanced scheduling capabilities, conflict avoidance, real-time occupancy tracking, comprehensive reporting, and improved communication, ultimately leading to increased efficiency and productivity across campus facilities.

 # We are inviting you!
-Discover the convenience and benefits of using our mobile application for room reservations at PUP Biñan Campus.
+Discover the convenience and benefits of using our mobile application PUP R.R.A for room reservations at PUP Biñan Campus.
 With an intuitive interface and real-time information, you can easily reserve rooms, avoid conflicts, and optimize resource utilization.
 Embrace this technology to enhance efficiency, streamline communication, and make informed decisions.
 Join us in creating a more organized and productive campus environment.